An uncountable version of Pt\'ak's combinatorial lemma: Introduction

 The paper is organised as follows: in Section \ref{Sec2 General} we shall present some general observations concerning the condition appearing in Pt\'ak's lemma.
 These considerations will, in particular, allow us to present the proof of Pt\'ak's original result and are based on the proof given in \cite{BHO newPtak}.
 In Section \ref{Sec3 Omega1} we shall prove Theorem A, while Section \ref{Sec4 Larger} is dedicated to the proof of Theorem B.

-In conclusion to this section, we mention that when the notation $\lambda^\omega$ is used, it will be cardinal exponentiation that is intended.
+In conclusion to this section, we mention that the notation $\lambda^\omega$ refers to cardinal exponentiation.
 Moreover, all the topological spaces relevant for this note will be Hausdorff and we will tacitly assume this property throughout the paper.
 We refer, \emph{e.g.}, to \cite{Jech} for our notation on set theory and to \cite{ak, FHHMZ, HMVZ} for unexplained notation concerning Banach spaces.